awesomemotive/easy-digital-downloads/readme.md

 If you find an issue, let us know [here](https://github.com/easydigitaldownloads/easy-digital-downloads/issues?state=open)!

 ## Support ##
 This is a developer's portal for Easy Digital Downloads and should _not_ be used for support.
-Please visit the [support forums](https://easydigitaldownloads.com/support).
+Please visit the [support page](https://easydigitaldownloads.com/support) if you need to submit a support request.

 ## Contributions ##
 Anyone is welcome to contribute to Easy Digital Downloads.
 Please read the [guidelines for contributing](https://github.com/easydigitaldownloads/easy-digital-downloads/blob/master/CONTRIBUTING.md) to this repository.